Starred Research

 Personal Brand Information

+For personal brand channels, star information about yourself - your background and credentials, key talking points and philosophies, personal stories you frequently reference, and brand guidelines and messaging.
 This ensures every script maintains consistent information about you without re-entering it each time.

 Evergreen Research